Team 2 LIVING MATERIALS, INSITUTE OF PHYSICAL CHEMISTRY PAS

 Maximum planned period of contract/stipend agreement

-We offer a post-doctoral position (full-time employment) in the Institute of Physical Chemistry PAS with a gross salary of around 8000 PLN per month financed from the NCN OPUS Project No. 2019/35/B/ST5/03229.
-The successful candidate is expected to start work within the project no later than the 1st of October 2021.
-100% of the work time of Post doc will be devoted to the realization of the proposed project.
+We offer a post-doctoral position (full-time employment) in the Institute of Physical Chemistry PAS with a gross salary of around 9600 PLN per month financed from the NCN OPUS 23 Project No. 2022/45/B/ST5/01500.
+100% of the work time of Postdoc will be devoted to the realization of the proposed project.
+The offer is for 18 months with possible extensions based on the performance and depending on project funds (the maximum duration of the contract is planned for 34 months).

 Career development prospects at IPC PAS

 The successful candidate will benefit in the form of new knowledge and methods added to his/her toolbox.
-The project deals with nanotechnology, physics, material sciences, and physical chemistry, so any candidate profile will find some new knowledge to be gained upon the realization of the project.
+The project deals with nanotechnology, physics, material sciences, and physical chemistry, so a broad range of candidates will find new knowledge to be gained upon the realization of the project.

 We plan to publish the results of the work in high-impact factor journals.